OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/pif.md

 ## Add instruction of local development

-We believe that if we make it easier for others to contribute to our open source projects thent there is a higher chances some will do so.
+We believe that if we make it easier for others to contribute to our open source projects then there is a higher chances some will do so.
 So it can be very valuable to include instruction on how to do that.

 * How to set up the local development environment.
 Natively or inside a Docker container.